 If it’s time to apply for a Schengen visa, they will need to provide the proper documentation and have the financial means to support themselves while in the area.

-Everyone is eligible to apply and receive a visa if they provide the necessary materials.
+Everyone is eligible to apply and receive a visa if they meet the Schenghen visa requirements.

 4. Documentation Needed for a Schengen Visa